oracle/weblogic-toolkit-ui/documentation/staging/content/developer/_index.md

    git config --global user.email "<your-oracle-email-address>" git config --global core.ignoreCase false
    ```
-   **This last command is critical if you are developing on either Windows or MacOS.
-Yes, the MacOS file system
+   **This last command is critical if you are developing on either Windows or macOS.
+Yes, the macOS file system
    is, by default, case-insensitive!**

 5. Clone the git repository on GitHub at [https://github.com/oracle/weblogic-toolkit-ui](https://github.com/oracle/weblogic-toolkit-ui).